mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-have-been-called-times.md

 modified: 2024-09-28T12:53:19-06:00
 ---

-Alright, here's the deal: `toHaveBeenCalledTimes` is a matcher in Vitest that, as the name suggests, checks how many times a **mock function** (or spy, or jest-like "hey, what's _this_ thing doing?") has been called during a test.
+Here's the deal: `toHaveBeenCalledTimes` is a matcher in Vitest that, as the name suggests, checks how many times a **mock function** (or spy, or jest-like "hey, what's _this_ thing doing?") has been called during a test.
 It's super useful when you want to test whether certain functions, like event handlers or API calls, are being executed the correct number of times.

 ## Why Would You Use It?